Indresh535/hackathon-jsmastery/README.md

 - **Dark Mode**: Switch between light and dark themes for a personalized experience.
 - **Project Showcase**: Displaying various web development projects with descriptions and links to GitHub repositories or live demos.
 - **About Me Section**: Learn more about my journey, skills, and experiences.
+- **Authentication**: Google and GitHub authentication for secure access.
 - **Contact Form**: A simple contact form for visitors to get in touch with me.

 ## Tech Stack